ClosedNon-Profit

 What is the Eastern Kuku Yalanji Return to Country Project - Bama back on Bubu?

 The Eastern Kuku Yalanji Return to Country Project - Bama back on Bubu is a non-profit grant offered by DETSI in Australia.
-A grant under the Looking after Country Grant program supporting delivery of commitments to advance living on Country development opportunities for Eastern Kuku Yalanji People in a World Heritage context.
-The project is delivered through a collaborative agreement with Jabalbina Yalanji Aboriginal Corporation.
+A Queensland Looking after Country Grant program project supporting delivery of commitments to advance living on Country development opportunities for Eastern Kuku Yalanji People in a World Heritage context.
+The project is delivered through a collaborative agreement involving WTMA and grant recipient Jabalbina Yalanji Aboriginal Corporation.

 Who is eligible for the Eastern Kuku Yalanji Return to Country Project - Bama back on Bubu?